hummingbot/hummingbot/documentation/docs/developers/connectors/requirements/task1.md

 ### `get_funding_info`

 This function is only needed for **Perpetual** connectors.
-Returns the FundingInfo of the specified trading pair.
-If it does not exist, it will query the REST API.
+It returns the FundingInfo of the specified trading pair.
+If it does not exist, it will schedule a REST API query to make the information available on future function calls.

 !!! note
     The FundingInfo for the active trading pair is maintained by the `listen_for_instruments_info` task.